coderefinery/cmake/_episodes/02-hello-world.md

 ```
 What are these automatic variables?
 There is six automatic variable which make expand in the following way:
-+ $@ - expands to the filname representing target, our case hello.x
++ $@ - expands to the filename representing target, our case hello.x
 + $^ - the filenames of all prerequisites separated by white spaces, our case only hello.cpp
 + $< - the filename of the  first prerequisite
 + $* - The stem of the target filename ( a filename without is suffix)